SihaoCheng/Gaia/README.md

 # scan-angle
-please download the get_scan_angle notebook and the norm_xyz.npy file only.
+please ONLY download the get_scan_angle notebook and the norm_xyz.npy file.
 There is a simply function in the notebook.
 Input the ra, dec, epoch, and directory of norm_xyz.npy file (not including the name of the file), and get the ra/dec components (tan(theta) and cot(theta)) of the scan direction.

 Note: I don't know for sure whether it is scan or anti-scan direction.
 But the result is coherent.
 Either always along-scan or always anti-scan.